R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

    .. tab:: Linux

-      On Linux you use shell scripts that convert all WAV or MP3 audio files from the current directory (including folders) to WAV 48000Hz 16-bit.
+      On Linux you can use shell scripts that convert all WAV or MP3 audio files from the current directory (including folders) to WAV 48000Hz 16-bit.
 They require ffmpeg to be installed.

 WAV to WAV 16-bit 48000 Hz: